blaze116/Automatic-number-plate-recognizer/README.md

 * Time taken to run inference on Nvidia Tesla K80 GPU is 2 sec per image and on CPU is 5 sec per Image.

 * Our pipeline can be deployed to work in real time.
-* Among all the opencv approaches we tried and came across, none was promising and as reliable as deep learning
+* Among all the opencv approaches we tried and came across, none was promising and as reliable as deep learning for segmentation task.

 ## References